MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab3_Dynamics_365_Sales_capstone_lab.md

 4. On the **Command Bar** of the order, select the **Create Invoice** button.

-5. Once the Invoice record is open, select the **Invoice Paid*
+5. Once the Invoice record is open, select the **Invoice Paid*.